AdobeDocs/certification.en/help/certifications/acc/acc-m-developer.md

 ---
-title: Adobe Campaign Classic Architect Master Certification
+title: Architect Master certification
-description: Learn how to become a certified Adobe Architect master.
+description: Learn how to become a certified Adobe Architect Master in [!DNL Campaign Classic].
 solution: Campaign Classic
 role: Architect
 badge: label="Exam AD0-E328" type="positive"
 mini-toc-levels: 1
 ---

-# Certification journey for Adobe Campaign Classic Architect master
+# Certification journey for Adobe [!DNL Campaign Classic] Architect Master

-Learn how to become a certified Adobe Architect master.
+Learn how to become a certified Adobe Architect Master in [!DNL Campaign Classic].

 ## Minimum experience

 You should have:

-* Experience with multiple Campaign implementations
+* Experience with multiple [!DNL Campaign] implementations
 * An understanding of how Adobe Campaign works as a digital marketing solution and implements it based on project requirements
 * The ability to create a functional design document
 * The ability to create a functional scope of work for an Adobe Campaign installation